tirthasheshpatel/segment_anything_keras/README.md

 os.environ['KERAS_BACKEND'] = "tensorflow"

-from keras_cv.models import SegmentAnythingModel
+from keras_cv.models import SegmentAnythingModel from sam_keras import SAMPredictor

 # Get the huge model trained on the SA-1B dataset.
 # Other available options are:
 #   - "sam_base_sa1b"
 #   - "sam_large_sa1b"
 model = SegmentAnythingModel.from_preset("sam_huge_sa1b")

+# Create the predictor
+predictor = SAMPredictor(model)

+# Now you can use the predictor just like the one on the original repo.
+# The only difference is list of input dicts isn't supported; instead
+# pass each input dict separately to the `predict` method.
 ```

 ## Notes